I'm a member

-It should be noted that some environmentally causes illnesses can be well characterized by their clinical presentation and laboratory tests.
+It should be noted that some environmentally causes illnesses can be well-characterized by their clinical presentation and laboratory tests.
 For example, in certain instances “sick building” syndrome can be traced back to exposure of microorganisms related to air-handling symptoms.
-However, in contrast to idiopathic environmental intolerances, these patients experience a limited range of symptoms, and they occur in the affected building only.
+However, in contrast to idiopathic environmental intolerances, these patients experience a limited range of symptoms, and those symptoms only occur in the affected building.

 POLICYLaboratory tests designed to affirm the diagnosis of idiopathic environmental intolerance are considered investigational.

 Nutritional assessments, including intracellular analysis of micronutrients, are considered investigational in both asymptomatic persons and patients with symptoms suggestive of idiopathic environmental intolerance.

 Treatments for idiopathic environmental intolerance, including but not limited to IVIg, neutralizing therapy of chemical and food extracts, avoidance therapy, elimination diets, and oral nystatin (to treat Candida) are considered investigational.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.